xiegeo/star-graph/README.md

 # star-graph

-Discover what projects people who stared a repo is involved with.
+Discover what projects people who stared a repo are involved with.

 ## Entry points